 How I Set Up a SECURITY.md When Building With AI Agents

-AI coding agents are incredible.
+AI coding agents are useful.
 They can scaffold features, write migrations, wire up API routes, and refactor entire modules in seconds.
-But they also move fast enough to introduce security holes before you notice – hardcoded keys, overly permissive database policies, service role clients exposed to the browser.
+But they move fast enough to introduce security holes before you notice: hardcoded keys, permissive database policies, service role clients exposed to the browser.
+I needed guardrails that worked before code review, not after.
+The solution was a SECURITY.md file at the root of the repo that acts as a contract between me and any agent writing code in the project.

 Why a SECURITY.md?

 AI agents read your repo.
 They index your files, scan your project structure, and use that context to generate code.
-A SECURITY.md gives agents explicit rules about what they must and must not do – in plain language they can parse and follow.
+A SECURITY.md gives agents explicit rules about what they must and must not do, in plain language they can parse and follow.

 Think of it as a system prompt for your codebase.
-It doesn't replace proper security practices, but it catches the most common mistakes at the point of generation – before they ever reach a pull request.
+It doesn't replace proper security practices, but it catches the most common mistakes at the point of generation, before they ever reach a pull request.

 The agent rules